 The best way is to get to know…

 Although knowing all of that won’t guarantee you a better relationship in the future, it will for sure help you make good decisions.
-It’ll make you more able to spot the warning signs, and less likely to put up with mistreatment.
+It’ll make you more able to spot the warning signs, and less likely to put up with mistreatment (see also: How to deal with a narcissistic husband).
 It’ll also make it more likely that you’re able to find a partner who’s more emotionally balanced too.

-That might seem like a tall order now if your self-esteem is in your boots and you’re in (or just out of) a bad relationship.
+That might seem like a tall order now if your self-esteem is in your boots and you’re in (or just out of) a toxic relationship.